 Help your child develop number concept.
 This activity is great for a child with autism because it is short and structured.

 Print this, stick on card and cut out.

-Place the number cards on a . . . → Read More: Dots and Numbers
+Place the number cards on a table . . . → Read More: Dots and Numbers

 Does your child with autism resort to crying, screaming, clamping their mouth shut, or turning their head sideways during brushing?
 Do you constantly face this daily struggle with your child?
 If yes, read on, as here are some ideas to make this task more easier for your child and yourself.

-It helps . . . → Read More: Brushing ideas for a child with Autism
+It helps when . . . → Read More: Brushing ideas for a child with Autism